ccameron-chromium/canvas-color-space/CanvasHighDyanmicRangeProposal.md

 Transforming from HLG signal to raw luminance has three steps.

 The first step is to convert from the HLG signal into scene light.
-This is done by the inverse-EOTF function.
+This is done by the inverse-OETF function.
 The function's domain is [0, 1], and its range is normalized to [0, 1] (with 0.5 mapping to 1/12).
 This step is independent of the output display.